 The program integrates technology in two fundamental aspects: cognitive assessment and training, and audiovisual production.

-Specialized digital platforms, through games and activities, allow for the assessment of the cognitive functions of users, such as attention, memory, and cognitive flexibility, and create personalized training programs.
+Specialized digital platforms, through games and activities, allow assessing users’ cognitive functions, such as attention, memory, and cognitive flexibility, and creating personalized training programs.

-This precise and systematic assessment is essential for adapting musical learning to the individual needs of each user, ensuring that they can progress at their own pace and receive the appropriate support.
+This precise and systematic assessment is essential to adapt musical learning to each user’s individual needs, ensuring they can progress at their own pace and receive appropriate support.

 Audiovisual production

-On the other hand, audiovisual production plays a fundamental role in the program, as it documents the performances of the musical ensemble, creating a tangible record of the learning and artistic achievement of the participants.
+On the other hand, audiovisual production plays a fundamental role in the program, since it documents the ensemble’s performances, creating a tangible record of the participants’ learning and artistic achievement.

-These productions, which include professional-quality recordings, serve not only as a motivation and feedback tool for the users but also as a means to disseminate the impact of the program and raise community awareness about the importance of musical accessibility.
+These productions, which include professional-quality recordings, not only serve as a motivation tool and feedback for the users, but also as a way to disseminate the program’s impact and raise community awareness about the importance of musical accessibility.

-Program methodology: A path to inclusion through music
+Program methodology: A path toward inclusion through music

-The Musical Accessibility Program at Vilardebó Hospital follows a meticulous structure that encompasses several stages, each designed to promote the personal and social development of users.
+The Musical Accessibility Program at Hospital Vilardebó follows a meticulous structure that encompasses several stages, each designed to promote the users’ personal and social development.

 1. Initial assessment

 The first stage is the initial assessment of the cognitive functions involved in musical activity using digital tools and other assessment methodologies.
-This assessment allows for understanding the strengths and weaknesses of each participant and developing a learning plan tailored to their abilities and goals.
+This assessment allows understanding each participant’s strengths and weaknesses and developing a learning plan tailored to their abilities and goals.

 2. Design of a personalized musical learning program

-In the second stage, a personalized musical learning program is designed, taking into account the interests and goals of the user, as well as their specific needs.
+In the second stage, a personalized musical learning program is designed, taking into account the user’s interests and goals, as well as their specific needs.

 3. Musical cognitive development

-Musical cognitive development occurs in the third stage, where users learn to play an instrument, compose, or improvise, participating in orchestral ensembles.
+Musical cognitive development occurs in the third stage, in which users learn to play an instrument, compose, or improvise, participating in orchestral ensembles.

-This stage focuses on enjoyment and expression while also developing cognitive, motor, emotional, artistic, and social skills.
+This stage focuses on enjoyment and expression, while cognitive, motor, emotional, artistic, and social skills are developed.

 4. Musical activities for cognitive training